On the Reliability of Quasars as Cosmological Distance Indicators: Introduction

+Also, \cite{Khadka2021} showed that the calibration parameters $\gamma$ and $\beta$ depend on the assumed cosmology, concluding that quasars are reliable distance indicators only up to $z \lesssim 1.5-1.7$.
+In a subsequent paper, \cite{Khadka:2021xcc} analyzed these quasar data in greater detail to determine whether specific sub-samples are mainly responsible for the redshift- and model-dependent behavior of the $\gamma$ and $\beta$ values.
+They found that the largest of seven sub-samples exhibits $L_X-L_{UV}$ relations that depend on the cosmological model assumed and also on redshift, which appears to be the primary cause of the similar behavior observed in the full quasar compilation.

-More recently, \cite{Sacchi2022} confirmed that the UV–X-ray relation still holds for quasars beyond $z = 2.5$ using high-quality spectroscopy.
-Additionally, \cite{Li2022} attributed the observed tension not to new physics, but to redshift evolution and non-universal intrinsic dispersion in the luminosity relation. \cite{Wang_2022} constructed a three-dimensional and redshift-evolutionary X-ray and UV luminosity relation for quasars using the powerful statistical tool \texttt{copula} \cite{Nelsen2006}, showing it yields better consistency with data.
+Additionally, \cite{Li2021} performed a model-independent calibration up to $z<2$, also finding deviations from $\Lambda$CDM for $z>2$.
+However, \cite{Sacchi2022} confirmed that the UV–X-ray relation still holds for quasars beyond $z = 2.5$ using high-quality spectroscopy.
+Moreover, \cite{Li2022} attributed the observed tension not to new physics, but rather to redshift evolution and non-universal intrinsic dispersion in the luminosity relation. \cite{Wang_2022} constructed a three-dimensional and redshift-evolutionary X-ray and UV luminosity relation for quasars using the powerful statistical tool \texttt{copula} \cite{Nelsen2006}, showing that it yields better consistency with the data.
 In a follow-up study, \cite{Wang:2024nsi} compared three forms of the $L_X - L_{UV}$ relation and found that versions including redshift evolution continue to best match the data.

+Given its significant tension with the standard cosmological model, the quasar dataset has been extensively scrutinized and critically examined \citep{Khadka:2020vlh, Khadka:2022aeg,Zajacek:2023qjm}.
 Overall, these studies suggest that the tension between quasars and the $\Lambda$CDM model likely originates from an evolution in the luminosity relation.
-This discrepancy can be alleviated by introducing a redshift dependence in the parameters of the quasars calibration.
+This discrepancy can be alleviated by introducing a redshift dependence in the parameters of the quasars' calibration.
 However, \cite{Lusso:2025bhy} challenged this interpretation, emphasizing the absence of any significant redshift evolution in the slope of the luminosity relation.
 Moreover, they show that the derived distance estimates are consistent with the standard flat $\Lambda$CDM model up to $z \sim 1.5$, while notable deviations appear only at higher redshifts.
 According to their analysis, all reported inconsistencies can be naturally attributed to limitations inherent in the cosmological model used for data interpretation.